remind-me-later/Dancing-links/README.md

 	return 0;
 }
 ```
-The program output is the following:
+Executing the program yields the following result:
 ```
+> ./bin/example
 Universe:
 U = {1, 2, 3, 4, 5, 6, 7}
 A = {1, 4, 7}